NBCNeo/A-start-search-8-puzzle/README.md

 ## Installation

-Run the .ipynb file in Jupyter Notebook, COLAB or any other platform.
+Run the .ipynb file in Jupyter Notebook, Google Colab or any other platform.

 ## Usage